mtozzo/achievers-api-tutorial/tutorial/step6.md

 ![step6a](screenshots/step6a.png)

-Now you're going to add the function that will fetch the data from the API and and call it from a `componentDidMount()` that you will add to `Main.js`.
+Now you're going to add the function that will fetch the data from the API and and call it from `componentDidMount()` that you will add to `Main.js`.

 First, add the following file to the project: